9:15am - 10:45am

 Dr Saif Huda

 Dr Saif Huda is a consultant neurologist and clinical lead for an NHS England highly specialised service and autoimmune neurology at the Walton Centre NHS Foundation Trust.
 He is also an NIHR funded clinician scientist, director of the neuroscience research facility, head of the autoimmune neurology laboratory, and senior clinical lecturer at the University of Liverpool.
-Saif’s clinical and academic work focuses on autoimmune neurological disorders, combining clinical, wet lab, MRI and big data translational research and national service leadership and collaboration.
-Despite holding a full-time clinical role throughout his career, he has built his research trajectory from the ground up, starting as a junior doctor and neurology SpR with no research background.
-Supported by mentors, peers and collaborators, he has gone on to secure competitive funding and deliver impactful research programmes.
+Saif’s clinical and academic work focuses on autoimmune neurological disorders, combining clinical, wet lab, MRI and big data translational research, and national service leadership and collaboration.
+Despite holding a full-time clinical role throughout his career, he built his research trajectory from the ground up, starting as a junior doctor and neurology SpR with no research background.
+Supported by mentors, peers and collaborators, Saif has gone on to secure competitive funding and deliver impactful research programmes.
 He now shares practical strategies for developing a research career alongside busy clinical practice.

 Dr Saif Huda

-This is how I built my career in research
+How I built my career in research

 Dr Muna Aljawad FRCP